mikeallen-eco/fish23/README.md

 # A metabarcoding bioinformatics tutorial using obitools and Swarm
-An example workflow using the Rutgers Amarel cluster to analyze eDNA samples taken to characterize fish communities from a small region (New Jersey, USA).
+An example workflow using the Rutgers Amarel cluster to analyze eDNA samples taken to characterize fish communities within New Jersey, USA.
 The molecular analysis amplified the 'MiFish' section of the 12S mitochondrial region using Illumina next-generation sequencing (metabarcoding).
-The workflow follows the Obitools pipeline (Boyer et al., 2016) with some modifications.
-The workflow is largely based on the sources listed below, but if you find it helpful to cite the full compiled workflow, you can also cite this page as:
+The workflow follows the obitools pipeline (Boyer et al., 2016) with some modifications.
+The workflow is largely based on the sources listed below and also code generously shared by others (esp.
+B. Kwait, O. Stringham, O. Wangensteen, D. Marquina).
+But if you find it helpful to cite the full compiled workflow, you can also cite this page as:

 Allen, M. C. 2024.
 A metabarcoding bioinformatics tutorial using obitools and Swarm.
 URL: https://github.com/mikeallen-eco/fish23